How Does Ovarian Cysts Effect on Your Fertility?

 Conclusion

-Even though many ovarian cysts do not affect pregnancy, a gynecologist should examine all women for early detection and prevention of problems such as birth risks, ovarian torsion, cyst rupture during pregnancy, and so on.
+Even though many women can get pregnant with ovarian cysts, a gynecologist should examine all patients for early detection and prevention of problems such as birth risks, ovarian torsion, cyst rupture during pregnancy, and so on.

 No reviews